Frequently Asked Questions

 Any misrepresentations or material omissions on the Journalist Account registration and Watchdog City Press credentialing application is cause for account suspension and or termination and is at the sole discretion of Watchdog City.

 Users holding Journalist Accounts must wait for approval by the Watchdog CityTM team before they can post stories in "Above the Fold," Watchdog City's area for items produced by professional journalists practicing standards-based journalism.
-Certification can take up to 72 hours.
+Certification can take up to seven days.

-If you are a journalist, you should not sign up as a blogger/reader.
+If you are a journalist and wish to sell, you should not sign up as a News Consumer/Blogger.
 Watchdog City members must be one or the other.
 If you have questions about your Journalist Account registration and Watchdog City Press application, please contact credentialing@watchdogcity.com.

 REGISTER now for a Watchdog City Journalist Account

-How do I sign up for a Blogger/Reader account? (back)
+How do I sign up for a News Consumer/Blogger account? (back)

-To register as a Blogger/Reader, users must agree to the site's terms of service, which include prohibitions against plagiarism and copyright infringement.
+To register as a News Consumer/Blogger, users must agree to the site's terms of service, which include prohibitions against plagiarism and copyright infringement.
+The register button is located in the orange login box on the left side of the home page.

-Do I have to participate in the Feedback and credibility system? (back)
+Do I have to participate in the Credibility Rating system? (back)

 Yes.
 If you sell content, buyers will have the opportunity to rate you.

-Are the rating systems the same for Journalists and Blogger/Readers? (back)
+Are the rating systems the same for selling Journalists and Bloggers? (back)

 No. Journalists have a set of in-depth rating criteria that is different from bloggers.
-The journalist ratings deal primarily with how well the journalist is maintaining journalistic integrity, credibility, best practices and abiding by the oaths for Watchdog City journalists and Watchdog City Journalist Code of Ethics.
-Blogger/Reader ratings primarily involve credibility, civility, quality and avoiding plagiarism or copyright violations.
+(Bloggers sign-up for the News Consumer/ Blogger account type and are considered Bloggers when they sell content.)
+The journalist ratings deal primarily with how well the journalist is maintaining journalistic integrity, credibility, best practices and abiding by the oaths for Watchdog City journalists and the Watchdog City Journalist Code of Ethics.
+Blogger ratings primarily involve credibility, civility, quality and avoiding plagiarism or copyright violations.

-View the oaths and rating criteria for Journalists
+View the oaths and credibility rating criteria for Journalists

-As a seller, can I rebut negative feedback? (back)
+As a seller, can I rebut negative ratings? (back)

 Yes.
-You have the opportunity to provide a short answer to negative feedback in the rating system.
+You have the opportunity to provide a short answer to negative reviews in the rating system.
+However we encourage you to respond in a way that doesn't dissaude participation.
+Don't be too defensive.

 Can I post content or comments anonymously on Watchdog City? (back)